How to Make Garden Stepping Stones With Kids

 Step 3

 Spray the mold with cooking spray or apply Vaseline to make the finished stepping stone removal easier.
-Do this before you mix the concrete as it takes longer than you might think sometimes.
+Do this before you mix the concrete as it takes longer than you might imagine to get a class set ready for pouring concrete!

 Now, mix up your concrete and evenly distribute the concrete to the molds.
 Be sure each mold is reasonably thick as thin set concrete does not stand up well when children move it around or step on it in a garden.